khushi4541/khushi4541/README.md

 - 💬 Ask me about **any collab ideas you might have!**

 - 📫 How to reach me **khushi4541@gmail.com**

+- ⚡ Fun fact **I have a bachelor's degree in Biochemistry from The University of Toronto!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">